vwout/docker-openluup/readme.md

 - ```TZ```: The timezone used in the container can be set using the ```TZ``` environment variable.
 The image defaults to ```UTC```.
 Both timezone names (e.g. 'Europe/Amsterdam') and UTC offsets (e.g. 'GMT+2').

 ## Persisting configuration
-To keep the openLuup configuration and plugin data even when removing the openLuup image, use volumes.
-The image defines the volumes as mentioned above.
+To keep the openLuup configuration and plugin data even when removing the openLuup container, use volumes.
+The following `docker-compose.yml` defines a volume that will contain the configuration and plugin files:

+    version: '2.3'

+    services:
+      openluup:
+        image: vwout/openluup:alpine
+        ports:
+          - "3480:3480"
+        restart: unless-stopped
+        volumes:
+          - type: volume
+            source: cmh-ludl
+            target: /etc/cmh-ludl/

+    volumes:
+      cmh-ludl:
+        name: openluup-env
+        labels:
+          org.label-schema.description: "openLuup environment with plugins and userdata"

-For easiest operation, use the provided docker-compose file.
+For easiest operation during development, use the [docker-compose.yml](docker-compose.yml) file in the repository.
 It creates 3 named volumes (openluup-env, openluup-logs, openluup-backups) and contain the openLuup environment, logs and backups respectively.

 You can also do this manually.
 Start by creating docker volumes: